yomarguti/codestream/atom/DEV_README.md

 You can use Mongo's app, [Compass](https://www.mongodb.com/products/compass), for interacting with databases.

-To clear what's the clients cache, run open atom's command palette and run the `Codestream: Wipe Cache` command.
+To clear what's in the client cache, open atom's command palette and run the `Codestream: Wipe Cache` command.

+If you want to logout and create a new session, from the command palette run `Codestream: Logout`.

 ## Redux DevTools

 Visualizing the UI state is really helpful when trying to debug and see how the data changes.
 This is where the Redux DevTools chrome extension comes in.
-Since atom runs on electron, which is sort of an instance of chrome, it has support for some chrome extensions that are for the develper console.
+Since atom runs on electron, which is sort of an instance of chrome, it has support for some chrome extensions that are for the developer console.

 To install the Redux DevTools, follow the steps [here](https://github.com/electron/electron/blob/master/docs/tutorial/devtools-extension.md#how-to-load-a-devtools-extension).